hashicorp/consul/website/source/api/acl/binding-rules.html.md

 - `BindName` `(string: <required>)` - The name to bind to a token at login-time.
 What it binds to can be adjusted with different values of the `BindType` field.
-This can either be a plain string, or lightly templated using [HIL syntax](https://github.com/hashicorp/hil) to interpolate the same values that are usable by the `Selector` syntax.
+This can either be a plain string or lightly templated using [HIL syntax](https://github.com/hashicorp/hil) to interpolate the same values that are usable by the `Selector` syntax.
 For example: